TheLeshuga/WorldCollisionTester/README.md

 - ML-Agents

 ## Installation Step
 It is recommended to create a virtual environment to avoid conflicts between packages and/or versions.
+If you have any problem with the ML-Agents version or the compatibility between packages, you can check the installation guide from [ML-Agents installation markdown](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Installation.md).

 ### Windows
 1. **Install Python:** If you haven't already, download and install Python from [python.org](https://www.python.org/downloads/) (version 3.9 or higher).